Roberta (Bobbie) Batley

-Ms. Avery has served as the American Bar Association Family Law Section CLE Co-Chair since 2001 and on the Section Council since 2005 and chaired the marital property committee from 2007 to 2010.
+Ms. Avery has served as the American Bar Association Family Law Section CLE Co-Chair since 2001, on the Section Council since 2005, and chaired the marital property committee from 2007 to 2010.

-Ms. Avery also currently serves as the Indiana State Bar Association Family Law Section Chair and was a member of the Board of Governors from 2009 to 2011.
+Ms. Avery is Past Chair of the Indiana State Bar Association Family Law Section Chair and was a member of the Board of Governors from 2009 to 2011.
 She is also currently a member of the Board of Governors of the American Academy of Matrimonial Lawyers.